tbalmat/DukeUniversityHPC/README.md

 # Duke University High Performance Computing Cluster
 Example R Applications

-This repo contains example scripts that demonstrate efficient use of R on the Duke Computing Cluster (DCC).
+This repo contains example scripts and resources that demonstrate efficient use of R on the Duke Computing Cluster (DCC).
 Topics include:
 <ul>
   <li>
     Replacing for loops with apply() and related functions